cloudflare/cf-ui/packages/cf-style-provider/README.md

 // default values
 const renderer = createRenderer({
-  cssNode: null, // where to render CSS styles (DOM node)
   fontNode: null, // where to render CSS styles related to fonts (DOM node)
   dev: false, // in dev mode it applies more Fela plugins (validator, ...)
   selectorPrefix: 'cf-' // prefix for CSS classnames